 The balanced use of the four essential elements in the Classical Garden is critical to the maintenance of peace, harmony and tranquility.
 Their manner of use is listed below.

-Rock gardens are an integral element of Classical Gardens, as the rocks are a symbol of stability, virtue and endurance.
+A great addition to any Vancouver itinerary, the Rock Gardens are an integral element of Classical Gardens, as the rocks are a symbol of stability, virtue and endurance.

 The Dr. Sun Yat-Sen Classical Garden possesses a variety of limestone rocks sourced from Lake Tai, near the Chinese city of Suzhou.
 This is the home city of both the original architects, and the Scholar’s Gardens that provided them with their inspiration.